 Below, some of the directors of our Civil Association in Rubio.

 Left to right: Liliana Ibañez, Monica Diaz, Ana Carillo, Gaby Andrade, Ruben Garcia and Ernesto Orozco

-The Andean Aid board of directors meets quarterly with an agenda set around these priorities:
+The Andean Aid directors meets quarterly with an agenda set around these priorities:

 Establish policy and procedure for all aspects of the organization

 Review current status of Help and Hope Center activities

 Discuss individual situations regarding the children that require special attention

 Monitor financial state of the organization and direct fundraising activities

 Andean Aid is led by Julie Anderson, a graduate of Trinity International University with a B.A. degree in Communications.
 She is also a graduate of the Moody Bible Institute, where she first developed her passion for serving children in at-risk communities as a member of the Executive Board of Little Brothers and Sisters of Chicago.
 She has served on the board of The Fishing School in Washington, D.C., which provides holistic care and enrichment for at-risk children, and has been a volunteer at Chicago's By The Hand Club in the Cabrini Green neighborhood.